 - Which locations are more prone to diseases transmitted by mosquitoes that breed in water bodies?

-MSF is a technological leader in the field of EO and GI use in humanitarian action.
-Now, EO and geospatial data are becoming mainstream: more and more satellite launched, faster computer vision techniques developed, more other geospatial and statistical data available, and all kids of services offered.
-Therefore, in GEOHUM we investigate how MSF can make the best out of this “mountain of information”, so that their most pressing questions are answered fast, reliable, and clearly, enabling them to more effectively help the people in need.
-GEOHUM consists of three research areas, Img2Info , ConSense , Info2Comm , as interlocking fields of activities, and building on top of each other.
+MSF are a global leader in the humanitarian domain and for the last decade embarked on technological advancement and promotion in using EO and GIS in humanitarian action.
+Now, EO and geospatial data are becoming mainstream: more and more satellites being launched, more reliable computer vision techniques developed, more other geospatial and statistical data available, and many different services offered.
+Therefore, in GEOHUM (Christian-Doppler Laboratory on Geospatial and EO-based Humanitarian Technologies) we investigate how MSF can make the best out of these tools so that the most urgent needs for decision making are met and information is provided fast, reliable, and clear, enabling them to more effectively help the people in need.
+Three Research Areas (RA) are the main pillars of the CDL, namely Img2Info, ConSense, and Info2Comm, as interlocking fields of activities, and building on top of each other.

 Research area Img2Info

 In the first and fundamental research area Img2Info we look at methods to extract information from Earth observation data.
 In particular: